-3.2.5 General business risk refers to the financial risks arising from an FMI's operation as a business enterprise that are not related to participant default or to custody and investment risk.
-It includes any other potential impairment of the FMI's financial or capital position.
+3.2.4 General business risk refers to the risks and potential losses arising from an FMI's administration and operation as a business enterprise that are neither related to participant default nor separately covered by financial resources under the credit or liquidity risk principles of the PFMI.22 It includes any other potential impairment of the FMI's financial or capital position.
+Business-related losses also may arise from legal, custody, investment or operational risks.
 Any loss resulting from business risk may materialise as an extraordinary one-off loss or as a continuing loss, and thus could play out either in a very short period of time or over a longer period.
 A failure to manage general business risk could result in disruption to an FMI's business operations or threaten its long-run viability as a going concern.